-“We haven’t had an endowment specifically for the Palliative Care Program,” Dr. Zempsky says of the new Bright Endowed Fund.
+“We haven’t had an endowment specifically for the Palliative Care Program,” says William Zempsky, MD, who is now the head of the division.
 “This money will allow us to do all kinds of things, including supporting the research our staff conducts, and trying new approaches.
 For example, one thing we’ll be trying is this little device called Enso that allows you to share heartbeats.
 By holding it in your hand it will take your heartbeat and upload it into the cloud.
 One of the things you could do is if you have a child who is in the hospital or who has passed away, you can save their heartbeat in the cloud and feel it whenever you want.
 It puts out a vibration.
 That’s the way we’re going to use it in the Palliative Care Program, for end-of-life care.”

 Introduction to Pain Medicine

 Nancy Bright has always been a pediatric nurse and was introduced to pain medicine when she was at St. Francis Hospital and Medical Center in Hartford.
 Dr. Neil Schechter, with whom she was working, wrote the first text book on pain in children, and that piqued her interest.
 “That’s what nurses deal with all the time,” she says, “so that really resonated with me.”
-In 2000, Dr. Schechter and Nancy moved across town to Connecticut Children’s to start a pain medicine program along with William Zempsky, MD, who is now the head of the division.
+In 2000, Dr. Schechter and Nancy moved across town to Connecticut Children’s to start a pain medicine program along with Dr. Zempsky.
 The division has expanded significantly since those early days, including adding palliative medicine, and Nancy was there for all of it, retiring in 2014.